Japanese Wedding Traditions: Sacred Sake and Ancient Ceremony

 Tokyo and Kanto Region Weddings

-Tokyo wedding traditions blend international influences with Japanese customs, hosting 25% of Japan’s annual weddings.
-Metropolitan celebrations average ¥3.5 million ($22,750 USD) with 120 guests, featuring more Western elements than other regions.
+Tokyo wedding traditions blend international influences with Japanese customs, hosting a significant portion of Japan’s annual weddings.
+Metropolitan celebrations average Y3.5 million ($22,750 USD) with 120 guests, featuring more Western elements than other regions.

 Tokyo wedding characteristics:

-- Venue preferences - 60% choose hotels over shrines
+- Venue preferences - Many couples choose hotels over shrines

-- Christian-style ceremonies - 45% of Tokyo weddings
+- Christian-style ceremonies - Popular in Tokyo weddings

 - International cuisine - fusion menus standard